07.21.21 | Leader Development, Advocacy and Action, Racial Justice

 Module 4 | July 20, 2024, Saturday, 9:00-10:30 am ET

 These faculty provide leadership during the quarterly sessions.

-Rev. Stacey Cole Wilson - Executive Minister of Beloved Community for the Baltimore-Washington Conference.
+Rev. Dr. Stacey Cole Wilson - Executive Minister of Beloved Community for the Baltimore-Washington Conference.

-Rev. Doug Frederick Douglas Powe, Jr. - Director of Lewis Center for Church Leadership and Professor of Evangelism at Wesley Theological Seminary.
+Rev. Dr. Frederick Douglas Powe, Jr. - Director of Lewis Center for Church Leadership and Professor of Evangelism at Wesley Theological Seminary.

 Rev. Neal Christie - Executive Minister of Connected Engagement for the Baltimore-Washington Conference.

-Rev. J. Val Hastings - Founder and president of Coaching4Today's Leaders and Coaching4Clergy.
+Rev. Dr. J. Val Hastings - Founder and president of Coaching4Today's Leaders and Coaching4Clergy.
 View Bio.

 Sojourners accompany congregations throughout the program to ensure that they have the support they need to implement well.

 Rev. Phil Ayers, PCC, CMC has served rural, urban, and suburban congregations for 40 years.
 The majority of his pastoral ministry has centered on congregational revitalization.
 Phil has also served as a law enforcement chaplain for over 20 years and currently serves with the Maryland State Police.
 Phil has an extensive background in sacred music which enhances his ministry.
 Since January of 2018, Phil has been actively coaching individuals and groups in congregations establishing a coaching mindset that has proven to be highly effective to spiritual growth.
 He has also started a coaching business and is working to establish an international coaching group that concentrates on inclusiveness and diversity.
 Most recently he became a Certified Mentor Coach through the International Coaching Federation.
 He is certified in Emotional Intelligence Assessment as well as DISC.
 His website can be found at: ayerscoaching.com